joanna-j-rios/CampusLink_WebMobileApp/README.md

 CampusLink is a web application designed to serve as a centralized hub for university students.
 The application aims to simplify a student’s academic and social life by providing a single, portable platform to manage schedules, discover events, stay informed through a community bulletin board, and access critical emergency contacts, accessible from any device, anywhere.

 Key Features

+	User Authentication & Account Management: A secure system to create unique accounts, log in, and log out and a space for displaying user information and managing sessions

 	Activities & Task Schedule Manager: A user friendly interface to add, view, and edit a weekly schedule of classes, appointments, and personal tasks optimized for touch interaction and mobile screens.

  	Event Calendar: An interactive calendar to view and subscribe to various campus events.
 Categorized by interest such as academic, sports, clubs, and more, with responsive display across devices.

  	Bulletin Board: A dedicated section for Browse and posting announcements relevant to the campus community, including news, queries, and student led activities/initiatives, designed for easy readability and posting on the go.

  	Emergency Contacts: A quick access panel with one click buttons to contact essential campus services like security, health, and counseling.

 Development Methodology

 This project is being developed using an agile methodology with an emphasis on iterative development, continuous feedback, testing, and collaboration through version control.

 Basic Usage Instructions

 To get a local copy of this project up and running on your machine, follow these simple steps.

 Prerequisites

 	Python 3.x installed on your system
 	git command line tool

 Installation

 	For collaborators: Clone this repository directly.
-	For public users: First, fork this repository to your own Github account, then clone your fork. git clone [repository-URL]
+	For public users: First, fork this repository to your own Github account, then clone your fork.

+  		git clone [repository-URL]

 	Navigate to the project directory:

 		cd [repository-name]

-	Create and activate a virtual environment to manage project dependencies python -m venv virt
+ 	Create and activate a virtual environment to manage project dependencies

+		python -m venv virt
 		Source virt/bin/activate

 	Run the application

 		python main.py